 - 1. A qualified opinion was issued on the City's financial statements. - 2.
 Material weaknesses in internal control were disclosed by the audit of the financial statements. - 3.
 Our audit disclosed no noncompliance which is material to the financial statements of the City. - 4.
 No material weaknesses or significant deficiencies in internal control over major programs were disclosed by the audit. - 5.
 An unmodified opinion was issued on compliance for major programs. - 6.
 The audit discloses no audit findings relating to major programs that are required to be reported under 2 CFR Section 200.516(a). - 7.
-The City's major federal programs are the Community Development Block Grants/Entitlement Grant Program and the Hazard Mitigation Fund. - 8.
+The City's major federal programs are the Community Development Block Grants/Entitlement Grant Program, the Assistance to Firefighters Grant, and the Coronavirus State and Local Fiscal Recovery Funds. - 8.
 The dollar threshold used to determine Type A and Type B programs was \$750,000. - 9.
 The City was not deemed to be a low-risk auditee.